Undergraduate Course: Dynamics 2 (MECE08009)

 - Formulate energy expressions for systems and use concepts of work and power to determine motion.

-- Understand the properties of single degree of freedom oscillatory systems, and the importance of resonant systems in engineering.
+- Understand the properties of one degree of freedom oscillatory systems.

 |Course organiser||Dr John Chick